litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

 # cluster_inference

-See also this project's [folder on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/cluster_inference/).
+You can see the full contents of this project [on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/cluster_inference/).